jdcloudcom/en/documentation/Finance/Coupon-Manage/Management-coupon.md

 (1) Normal coupon deduction cannot be conducted unless the coupon supports both the product line and the billing type.

-(2) Under the same conditions, the system will give priority to deduct coupons with the lowest amount.
-For coupons with the same amount, those with the latest validity period will be firstly deducted.
+(2) Under the same condition, the system prefers to deduct the coupon with latest expiry date.
+If the expiration time is the same, the coupon with the minimum amount will be deducted first by the system.